From Joomla! Documentation

 FTP Settings Group

-One solution to this problem is for Joomla to use FTP when installing or deleting files, and if this is used it is essential that the FTP log-on credentials are the same as those used when installing the Joomla web site.
+One solution to this problem is for Joomla to use FTP when installing or deleting files and if this is used it is essential that the FTP credentials are the same as those used when installing the Joomla website.

 The FTP option is generally only needed on shared servers using Linux and Unix-like operating systems.
-The problem does not arise with other operating systems, and on dedicated servers there is the alternative option of changing the ownership and/or permissions of the web site files so that they may be modified by the web server processes.
+The problem does not arise with other operating systems, and on dedicated servers there is the alternative option of changing the ownership and permissions of the website files so that they may be modified by the web server processes.

 FTP is also not necessary when the Joomla site has been set up to operate under CGI or FastCGI as the web server process then generally operates under the same identity as the one used for FTP access.

-- Enable FTP.
-Setting this to “Yes” will force Joomla to use FTP when adding, deleting, or updating web site files.
-This is in place of the PHP functions which would normally be used to do this.
-The default setting is “No”, and should not be changed unless FTP upload is necessary (see the detail above).
+- Enable FTP Setting this to Yes will force Joomla to use FTP when adding, deleting, or updating website files.
+This is in place of the PHP functions that would normally be used to do this.
+The default setting is No and should not be changed unless FTP upload is necessary (see the detail above).

-- FTP Port.
-Generally “21”.
-You will be advised by your web hosting provider if a different port number needs to be used for FTP access to your site files.
+- FTP Port Generally 21.
+You will be advised by your web hosting provider if a different port number needs to be used for FTP access.

 Database Settings Group

-These parameters identify the database location, the database and tables within that database that hold configuration and content information for your web site.
+These parameters identify the database location, the database and tables within that database that hold configuration and content information for your website.
 It also includes the username required for accessing the database contents, but not the password associated with that username.
-Should you need to change the database password, edit the line defining the value of $password in the file configuration.php, which you will find in the Joomla root.
+Should you need to change the database password, edit the line defining the value of $password in the configuration.php file, which you will find in the Joomla root.

 Mail Settings Group

-This group is used to set up the sending of automatically generated emails from the Joomla! web site.
+This group is used to set up the sending of emails from the Joomla! website.

-- Disable Mass Mail.
-Select "Yes" to disable the Mass Mail Users function, select "No" to make it active.
-Mass Mail allows to send emails to all or to a specific group of registered users.
+- Disable Mass Mail Select Yes to disable the Mass Mail Users function.
+Select No to make it active.
+Mass Mail allows the site to send emails to all or to a specific group of registered users.